robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 For in range
 ''''''''''''

-Earlier For loops always iterated over a sequence, and this is also the most common use case.
-Sometimes it is still convenient to have a For loop that is executed a certain number of times, and Robot Framework has a special :code:`FOR index IN RANGE limit` syntax for this purpose.
+Earlier for loops always iterated over a sequence, and this is also the most common use case.
+Sometimes it is still convenient to have a for loop that is executed a certain number of times, and Robot Framework has a special :code:`FOR index IN RANGE limit` syntax for this purpose.
 This syntax is derived from the similar Python idiom.

-Similarly as other For loops, the For in range loop starts with :name:`:FOR` and the loop variable is in the next cell.
+Similarly as other for loops, the for in range loop starts with :name:`:FOR` and the loop variable is in the next cell.
 In this format there can be only one loop variable and it contains the current loop index.
 The next cell must contain :name:`IN RANGE` and the subsequent